darubiomunoz/smartcontract-hello/README.md

 <!-- USAGE EXAMPLES -->
 ## 3. Usage :star2:

-If smart contract is made as part of a collection of smart contracts made in Solidity to practice coding and gain experience in this amazing texhnology.
+This smart contract is made as part of a collection of smart contracts made in Solidity to practice coding and gain experience in this amazing technology.

-Study the code try to understand it, and of course try code your on code too, using this an example.
+Study the code try to understand it, and of course try to code your on script too, using this as example.

 _For more examples, please refer to the [Example in the Documentation](https://docs.soliditylang.org/en/v0.8.1/solidity-by-example.html)_